bayes-rules/icots-2022/README.md

-# Teaching Bayesian Statistics at the Undergraduate Level Workshop at USCOTS 2021
+# Teaching Bayesian Statistics at the Undergraduate Level Workshop at ICOTS 2022

+<hr style="border:2px solid gray"> </hr>

+An earlier version of this workshop was offered by Mine Dogucu, Alicia Johnson, Miles Ott at [USCOTS 2021](https://github.com/bayes-rules/uscots-2021)

 <hr style="border:2px solid gray"> </hr>

 ## Before the Workshop: Instructions for R Users